JGuardiola95/movie-catalog-app/README.md

 # Movie-Catalog App

 This project is a Movie-Catalog application built using Next.js and SAP UI5 Web Components.
+It was started using the Next.js template from SAP UI5 Web Components.
 It allows users to view top-rated movies, search for movies, and manage a favorites list.

 ## Features